Lamix

 Lamin Mbergan (born 1997) is a Swedish rapper of Gambian origin, better known by the mononym Lamix stylized as LAMIX and was also known as LMFamous.
-In 2018, he released his debut EP Ingen som hör that charted on Sverigetopplistan, the official Swedish Albums Chart.
-His hit song "Hey Baby" produced by Pablo Paz was his debut hit reaching number 21 on the Swedish Singles Chart and staying 44 weeks on the chart.
+In 2018, he released his debut EP Ingen som hör which charted on Sverigetopplistan, the official Swedish Albums Chart.
+His hit song "Hey Baby" produced by Pablo Paz was his debut hit reaching number 21 on the Swedish Singles Chart and staying on the chart for an impressive 44 weeks.

 Lamix was nominated for the Swedish Grammy for "Song of the Year" and also nominated for P3 Guld's "Artist of the Future" award.
 He has collaborated with a number of artists, most notably Jireel.